Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/introduction.rst

 - The cache is cleared automatically on changes.
 But not on all changes, so it may be necessary to free it manually, e.g. if you change a force field.
   Note that for the cache to fill up, one has to start playback before or on the frame that the simulation starts.
-- If you are not allowed to write to the required sub-directory caching will not take place.
+- If you are not allowed to write to the required subdirectory caching will not take place.
 - The cache can be freed per physics system with a button in the panels, or with the :kbd:`Ctrl-B` shortcut key to free it for all selected objects.
 - You may run into trouble if your blend-file path is very long and your operating system